The Minimum Regularized Covariance Determinant estimator: From MCD to MRCD

 Note that by this heuristic we only use regularization when needed.
 Indeed, if $\mathbf{S}_{\Wb}(H)$ is well-conditioned, the heuristic sets $\rho$ equal to zero.
-Also note that the eigenvalues in (\ref{eq:eigenvalues}) are at least $\rho$, so the smallest eigenvalue of the MRCD scatter estimate is bounded away from zero.
-Therefore the MRCD scatter estimator has a 100\% implosion breakdown value, compared to the 50\% implosion breakdown value of the MCD.
+Also note that the eigenvalues in (\ref{eq:eigenvalues}) are at least $\rho$, so the smallest eigenvalue of the MRCD scatter estimate is bounded away from zero { when $\rho> 0$}.
+Therefore the MRCD scatter estimator has a 100\% implosion breakdown value { when $\rho> 0$.
+Note that no affine equivariant scatter estimator can have a breakdown value above 50\% \citep{Lopuhaa:BDP}.
+The MRCD can achieve this high implosion breakdown value because it is not affine equivariant, unlike the original MCD.}